mzazon/awesome-cloud-projects/aws/running-containers-fargate/running-containers-fargate.md

    # Get ECR login token and authenticate Docker client
    aws ecr get-login-password --region $AWS_REGION | \
        docker login --username AWS --password-stdin $REPOSITORY_URI

    # Push the image to ECR
    docker push $REPOSITORY_URI:latest

-   echo "Image pushed successfully to $REPOSITORY_URI:latest" cd ..
+   echo "✅ Image pushed successfully to $REPOSITORY_URI:latest" cd ..
    ```

    Your container image is now stored in ECR with vulnerability scanning enabled, providing a secure foundation for Fargate deployments.
 ECR automatically scans your images and provides detailed security reports, helping you maintain secure container workloads throughout their lifecycle.

 > **Tip**: Amazon ECR automatically scans your images for vulnerabilities when `scanOnPush` is enabled.
-Check the ECR console after pushing to review any security findings.
+Check the ECR console after pushing to review any security findings and address critical vulnerabilities before deployment.

 3. **Create IAM Roles for ECS Task Execution**: